kcalemian

 BIOGRAPHY

-Kimberlee Connelly Alemian was born in Spokane, Washington, USA.
+Kimberlee Alemian was born in Spokane, Washington, USA.
 Trained in Boston and New York, she studied with George Nick, Paul Rahilly, and Rob Moore at the Massachusetts College of Art for her BFA.
 She received a full scholarship to Boston University, College of Fine Arts, School of Visual Arts where she studied with David Aronson, John Moore, Richard Raiselis and Graham Nickson.
 After receiving her MFA at BU, Alemian went to the New York Studio School to continue her studies with Graham Nickson.

 While at Boston University she was introduced to the work of the Bay Area Figurative Artists.
 This group of painters included Richard Diebenkorn, David Park, Elmer Bischoff and Nathan Olivera.
-The dynamic force of their powerful compositions, the way they use light, color, and the process of applying paint—leaving abstract passages to describe the subject—are elements that have always interested her.
+The dynamic force of their compositions, the way they use light, color, and the process of applying paint—leaving abstract passages to describe the subject—are elements that have always interested her.
 She studied their works, the work of Willen de Kooning and contemporary artist Cynthia Packard, adopting their methods of strong, gestural brushwork and aggressive color.

 The focus of my painting, therefore, is about process and search.
 I am drawn to a certain rawness in the making of a mark.
-My paintings evolve over a period of time and their history can be glimpsed through the construction and reworking of them creating surfaces that reveal preexisting stages, as in a palimpsest.
+My paintings evolve over time and their history can be glimpsed through the construction and reworking of them creating surfaces that reveal preexisting stages, as in a palimpsest.

 Between 1964 and 1967, Alemian lived in Hong Kong and Bangkok, Thailand respectively.
 Her father worked with Gillette just when United States companies were exploring and opening up the Asian markets.
-Here she was introduced to exotic art and architecture.
+Here she was introduced to exotic art and environment.
 Her family moved to Germany in 1967 where she thrived in the art classes at Munich International School and studied art privately with Marika Popovitz.
-She has traveled to France on numerous occasions with her husband, Richard, and looked closely at the work of Ingres, Poussin, Degas and Matisse.
-It was her first visit to Italy, however, that profoundly influenced her sense of color and structure.
-The rich golden tones of the Italian masters hit a unique spot in her sensibilities.

 EDUCATION